Use The Email Media Type And Create A Send Only SMTP Server

 If you ever need to rerun the postfix configuration wizard (Ubuntu), then run

-Note that this is only a minimal SMTP setup designed to demonstrate sending emails from Zabbix.
+Note that this is only a minimal SMTP configuration designed to demonstrate sending emails from Zabbix.
 Avoiding the SPAM folder for all possible email providers is a major task and outside the scope of this course.
-Usually as the Administrator, you are the recipient of the emails so you have the options in your email clients to set up rules to sort incoming messages and add senders to safe lists.
-The next thing you could also try is to add an SPF record for your domain.
+Usually as the Administrator, you are the recipient of the emails, so you have the options in your email clients to set up rules to sort incoming messages and add senders to safe lists.